scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## ISD, AS identity

 The SCION protocol specifies 16 bits and 48 bits to identify the ISD and AS.
-These identification is, at this moment, necessary at the data-plane level, written on each one of the data packets to fully address the sender and receiver, as well as at the control-plane level, to identify the PCB sender and hops.
+This identification is, at this moment, necessary at the data-plane level.
+It is written in each one of the data packets to fully address the sender and receiver, as well as at the control-plane level, to identify the PCB sender and hops.

 While 48 bits seem sufficient to accommodate a large number of ASes,